FishCommaSteven/PracticeMakesPerfect/CashRegisterScanner/README.md

 Design and implement a cash register application that scans item and calculates prices.
 Further define requirements, assumptions, etc. with group...
-Constraints: Don't have to worry about keypad input, screen Focus shoud be class level taking in scanned items and accumulating a total and receipt.
+Constraints: Don't have to worry about keypad input, screen, external hardware.
+Focus shoud be class level taking in scanned items and accumulating a total and receipt.

 Public Interface: